 The laid-back tour

-The Main bike trail from Bamberg to Aschaffenburg.
+The Main bike trail from Bamberg to Würzburg.

-Let the Main River take you on an especially pleasurable 12 days bike trip!
-All you have to do is follow it from the world cultural heritage in Bamberg, very fascinating with its unique historical townscape, and cycle on to the Franconian wine-growing lands until you reach the residence of Würzburg, also classified UNESCO world cultural heritage in 1982.
-From here on, the landscape will change slowly as the vineyards disappear in favour of the green forests of the Spessart.
-On paved bike trails and always staying close to the Main, you will pass numerous lovely villages sticking out thanks to their neat half-timbered constructions.
+Let the Main River take you on an especially pleasurable 7 days bike trip!
+All you have to do is follow it from the world cultural heritage in Bamberg, very fascinating with its unique historical townscape, and cycle on to the Franconian wine-growing lands until you reach the residence of Würzburg, also classified UNESCO world cultural heritage in 1982!
+What an amazing destination for an exciting bike trip like this one!
 Short stages and many worthwhile breaks make this trip especially enjoyable.
 There will be enough time for all kinds of activities.

 1. day Bamberg arrival

-The Old-town of Bamberg will capture right after your arrival and make you want to visit every corner of its UNESCO world cultural heritage.
+Once you have arrived, you should absolutely take your time to visit the Old-town of Bamberg.
 Your hotel is situated in Hallstadt (5 km/ arriving by train is possible/ cost-free parking facilities/ rental bike at the hotel).
 If you wish so, it is possible to reserve a room in the centre of Bamberg, but the parking facilities would no longer be cost-free in that case.

 2. day Bamberg - Haßfurt 37 km